kubecost/docs/etl-backup.md

 There are a number of reasons why you may want to backup this ETL data:

-* to ensure a copy of your Kubecost data exists, so that you can restore the data if needed
+* To ensure a copy of your Kubecost data exists, so that you can restore the data if needed
-* if you would like to reduce the amount of data stored in Prometheus (15 day retention window by default) or Thanos
+* If you would like to reduce the amount of data stored in Prometheus (15 day retention window by default) or Thanos

 ## Option 1: Backup via Bash script